MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/product-audience.md

 **Delete:** Read-only

 ## <a name="uettagid"></a>UET Tag Id
-The Bing Ads identifier of the Universal Event Tracking (UET) tag that is used with the product audience.
+The Microsoft Advertising identifier of the Universal Event Tracking (UET) tag that is used with the product audience.

 > [!IMPORTANT]
 > Be sure to edit the UET script on your website to include the `prodid` and `pagetype` parameters.